hambergjesse/lotto-numbers/README.md

 This repository is public and the code is available under an open-source license.

-© 2023 Jesse Hamberg.
+© 2024 Your Mom.
 All rights reserved.